 The brief was filed on behalf of the American Medical Association, National Association of Chain Drug Stores, National Association of Manufacturers, American Tort Reform Association, and NFIB Small Business Legal Center.
 Shook’s National Amicus Practice regularly files 20 to 30 amicus briefs each year in federal and state courts.

-Shook’s National Amicus Practice publishes a State Supreme Court Watch bi-weekly, tracking cases decided and granted review in many state supreme courts around the country on a wide variety of business and liability related issues.
-To sign up to receive the State Supreme Court Watch, contact Phil Goldberg at firstname.lastname@example.org.
+Shook’s Public Policy group and National Amicus Practice publishes the State Supreme Court Watch newsletter, tracking cases decided and granted review in courts around the country involving business- and liability-related issues.
+To subscribe, contact Goldberg at firstname.lastname@example.org.